 To address these knowledge gaps, we aim to investigate the near-fault ground shaking associated with surface-breaking ruptures in the presence of shallow sediment layers.
 We will compare the ground motion characteristics of subshear ruptures in homogeneous and layered models, with a particular focus on the effects of shallow supershear propagation.
 Additionally, we will explore the parameter space leading to supershear transition in layered models and examine its implications for ground motion metrics.

-We will simulate several scenarios using physics-based 3-D dynamic rupture models within a rate-andstate frictional framework [41, 42, 43].
+We will simulate several scenarios using physics-based 3-D dynamic rupture models within a rate-and-state frictional framework (Dieterich 1979; Ruina 1983; Rice & Tse 1986).
 Our goal is to provide insights into the potentially unique ground motion signatures that emerge in the near-fault region due to the presence of sedimentary layers and local supershear rupture propagation.
 Understanding these ground motion signatures may then inform the development of more accurate seismic hazard models.

-In the following sections, we will describe our methodology in section 2.
-In subsection 3.1, we will explore the differences between a homogeneous case and a layered case with a mild material contrast.
+In the following sections, we will describe our methodology in Section 2.
+In Section 3.1, we will explore the differences between a homogeneous case and a layered case with a mild material contrast.
 Within this model we explore two end-member cases of subshear and supershear propagation and compare the resultant ground motion characteristics.
-In subsection 3.2 we will repeat the previous exploration for a model with stronger material contrast.
-In subsection 3.3 we will compare key ground motion metrics for a homogeneous medium and a layered one focusing on quantities that influence the built environment response such as peak ground velocity, spectral accelerations, and Fourier amplitude spectrum.
-In section 4 we will discuss our results in the context of more realistic parameter distribution such as linearly varying material properties, or depth-dependent frictional variation.
-Furthermore, we will also explore the role of varying sediment
+In Section 3.2 we will repeat the previous exploration for a model with stronger material contrast.
+In Section 3.3 we will compare key ground motion metrics for a homogeneous medium and a layered one focusing on quantities that influence the built environment response such as peak ground velocity, spectral accelerations and Fourier amplitude spectrum.
+In Section 4 we will discuss our results in the context of more realistic parameter distribution such as linearly varying material properties, or depthdependent frictional variation.
+Furthermore, we will also explore the role of varying sediment thickness.
+Finally, in Section 5 we will summarize our findings.